I Am a Wild Party (Live)

 I Am a Wild Party (Live) is a live album by Canadian musician Kim Mitchell and his fourth solo release.
-It contains six live tracks; five of which were performed at The Oshawa Civic Auditorium in Oshawa, Ontario, and "Go For Soda" performed at The KEE to Bala, in Bala, Ontario.
+It contains six live tracks; five of which were performed at The Oshawa Civic Auditorium in Oshawa, Ontario, and "Go For Soda" performed at The KEE to Bala, on Lake Muskoka, in Bala, Ontario.
 The album also contains two new studio tracks titled "I Am a Wild Party" and "Deep Dive", recorded live at rehearsal.

 Commercial performance

 I Am a Wild Party was the tenth-best selling Cancon album in Canada of 1990.
 The album was certified Platinum in Canada in 1991, and was just the third live album by a Canadian artist to sell more than 100,000 copies.